mitchellaldridge/Tableau-Dashboard-Healthcare/README.md

 - Got the dataset ready for export to tableau.
 ### Step 3: Dashboard Creation
 - Built an interactive dashboard in Tableau showcasing the following:
-    - Lineplots of life expectancy and government percent spending by region
+    - Line plots of life expectancy and government percent spending by region
     - Scatterplot with trendline on healthcare spending and life expectancy
-    - A global heatmap allowing user to switch between healthcare spending and life expectancy
+    - A global heatmap allowing users to switch between healthcare spending and life expectancy
-    - Filtering options of yearspan, countries and regions
+    - Filtering options of year span, countries and regions
 ## Results
 - Countries with higher healthcare spending had significantly improved life expectancy
-- There are regional differences on both life expectancy and healthcare spending
+- There are regional differences in both life expectancy and healthcare spending
 - The interactive features allow users to explore these variables themselves on global, regional and country level scales
 ## DASHBOARD LINK
 https://mitchellaldridge.github.io/Tableau-Dashboard-Healthcare/

-For best viewing load into fullscreen when on dashboard page.
+For best viewing load into full screen when on dashboard page.